First Year Advising

 Meetings With Advisers

-- You meet one-on-one with your adviser
+- Meet one-on-one with your adviser

 - Get acquainted with your adviser and begin talking about your goals

-- You can ask any remaining questions
+- Ask any remaining questions

 Required/recommended meetings with Advisees